Best BLHeli_S ESC for your drone

 Running the new Flycolor Raptor BLS 30 on 6S is also possible, just like the old one 🙂 I haven´t pushed it to the absolute maximum, but achieved 1050g thrust at 80% throttle on slightly discharged 6S LiPo battery (23V at the time of testing) with the F40 2300kv motor and HQ5045 propeller.

 Thrust and efficiency data was added to the excel sheet.
-You can also check Dutchwalnut_fpv´s build log and experience with these ESC here.
+Check out these in Dutchwalnut_fpv´s build log.

 Racerstar MS 25A / ZTW Polaris 25A